JatinKishore/Placement_Preparation/README.md

 </p>

 ### Volunteers & Contributors
-- codeClubs is running over 2 years and in this huge time period, we have gone thourgh huge volunterial activites in our community and those volunteers and as a community its our responsibilty to recognize our Volunteers and Contributors.
-Therefore we made separate document to address them.
+- codeClubs has been running for over 2 years, and during this time, we have gone through many volunteer activities in our community.
+As a community, it is our responsibility to recognize our volunteers and contributors.
+Therefore, we have created a separate document to acknowledge them.
 - [Domain Contributors](https://domain-contributions.netlify.app/)
 - [Volunteers & Contributors](https://docs.google.com/document/d/12Qcw9UTajmg_Xee4iKPRFegVz_kNecbcMbjhfG7LTsg/edit?usp=sharing)